 What Is IBE?

 The new introductory biology sequence is a three-quarter-long sequence starting with BIOL 1A.
 BIOL 1A and 1B have half-labs (i.e., students meet every other week), while BIOL 1C has a full (weekly) lab.
 This sequence will be taught twice per academic year, once starting in the winter and then again starting in the fall.
 Therefore, students will finish the sequence in their sophomore year (either in the fall or winter).

 What's Covered In The IBE?

 The new Introductory Biology Experience (IBE), introduces students to a new and exciting way of understanding biology based on work by hundreds of Biology professors throughout the country.
 The IBE is organized around the core concepts of biology and critical competencies needed to succeed as a scientist and thinking individual.

 How do organisms obtain elements from their environment, change them to suit their growth needs and acquire the energy necessary to sustain life?
 How do changing environments impact organisms and ecosystems?
 Students will explore the global cycle of critical elements and dissect the chemical reactions that incorporate these elements into biological molecules and new biological structures.
 They will discuss the implications of nutrient availability on growth of a variety of organisms and on interacting populations in an ecosystem.
 Core to this class is the exploration of the habits of mind that will form the basis of critical scientific thinking throughout the biology curriculum.
 Laboratory 15 hours.
-Prerequisites: Completion of CHEM 11, and concurrent enrollment in or completion of CHEM 12.
+Prerequisites: Concurrent enrollment in or completion of CHEM 12.
 (4 units)